Last updated on June 15th, 2021

 The Cons Of A G-shaped Kitchen

 1. A G-shaped layout is a complicated layout that needs a lot of careful thought and planning – about where to install the sink, where the stovetop goes, etc. Improper planning can leave things inconvenient.

 2. The G-shaped layout does give you a lot of room for storage, but if you live on your own, it might be too much space to deal with and you might do better with a simpler design.

 3. The corner cabinets in the G-shaped layout can become hard-to-reach if you don’t use the right (and slightly expensive) corner accessories.

 4. Another downside to a G-shaped kitchen is that it limits access to the main kitchen area and can make the kitchen feel a bit cramped.
 Also, having so much storage all-around can make the kitchen appear smaller than it is.

-6. If you have a breakfast nook at the peninsula, people around it might get in the way of the cook.
+6. If you have a breakfast nook on the peninsula, people around it might get in the way of the cook.